exploitz86/Ascent/README.md

 - Background FTP server for filetransfers
 - Install NSP, NSZ, XCI & XCZ files from Harddrive, Google Drive, WLAN or Wired through PC, Smartphone, etc
 - Over & Underclocking
-- Update OFW & CFW through homebrew
+- Update OFW & CFW through Ascent Updater homebrew
 - Find new homebrew through the Appstore
 - Savegame management
 - Cheating in games (please dont cheat online)
 - Emulate Amiibos
 - Use all kinds of 3rd party controllers
 - Lan play (like Hamachi for your Switch)
-- Tesla overlay to controll al those features (press L1+DpadDown+RightStick)
+- Tesla overlay to control a lot of features

 ## How to use